-- Oars Ready-The blades of the oars are placed on the gunwale, oars in the crutches. - Oars Out-Crew slides oars out and assumes the position of "Oars".

-Give Way Together-As in Double Banked Boats.
+- (a) Oars Ready-The blades of the oars are placed on the gunwale, oars in the crutches. - (b) Oars Out-Crew slides oars out and assumes the position of "Oars". - (c) Give Way Together-As in Double Banked Boats.

-(d) Oars -As in Double Banked Boats.
+(d) Oars-As in Double Banked Boats.

 (e) Bows-Bowman brings the blade of his oar forward and slides oar down centre of boat, then prepares to fend off and hold boat alongside.
-Note.-Oar should only be relied to (Faireth, to deep the converse) be raised sufficiently to clear the gunwale.
+Note.-Oar should only be raised sufficiently to clear the gunwale.

-Way Enough-Crew let the oars swing parallel to the boat, boat them, unship (f)
+(f) Way Enough-Crew let the oars swing parallel to the boat, boat them, unship crutches.

-crutches.

-3. LEAVING ALONSIDE.
+3. Leaving Alonside.

 - (a) Shove off.
-Forward and Aft, or both required.
-Carried out by Bowman and as required.
-Carried out by Bonnand Stroke Oar.
-(Bowman to use boat-hook.)

-(c) Out Oars. (d) Stand by.
+Forward and Aft, or both as required.
+Carried out by Bowman and Stroke Oar.
+(Bowman to use boat-hook.) - (b) In Fenders.(c) Out Oars. - (d) Stand by.
 (Crew lean forward ready to commence the stroke.)